Classics@14: Singers and Tales in the 21st Century; The Legacies of Milman Parry and Albert Lord

 Live Presentations and Performances

-For videos presentations of the papers above, as well as additional presentations and performances, visit the Milman Parry Collection of Oral Literature website here.
+For video presentations of the papers above, as well as additional presentations and performances, visit the Milman Parry Collection of Oral Literature.